Free phone operating system

 Features such as scrolling screenshots, conversation widgets, and improved visibility are a great aid in daily life.
 These features make the system feel free, a major improvement in the Android market.

-Additionally, animations are better presented and transition smoothly.
-Viewing what app is currently using your resources is another great aspect of Android 12 Beta.
+Additionally, animations are improved and transition smoothly.
+Viewing which app is currently using your resources is another great aspect of Android 12 Beta.
 The new quick menu gives you control of the operating system in a single swipe.

 Overall, the Android 12 Beta is a great version of the Android software with a few noticeable flaws.
-The operating system has many enhancements made from the previous Android 11, such as better animations and customization options for apps.
+As this is the beta version, there are system bugs that still need to be worked on.
+On the other hand, the operating system has many enhancements made from the previous Android 11, such as better animations and customization options for apps.
 However, aside from noticeable changes, there are many quality of life updates that make the system stand out.

 Should you download it?